Mindbody and ClassPass 2022 Mid-Year Wellness Trends Report

 Prediction: The metaverse will expand

 Streaming workouts were once seen as the wave of the future.
 Today, an immersive gamification of the fitness industry is underway.
 The adoption of augmented reality (AR) and virtual reality (VR) will continue to grow at a rapid pace.
 In fact, researchers predict growth of more than $125 billion globally by 2024.
 And, with 23% of American consumers already exercising with a virtual reality app, leading fitness brands, like TRIB3, are jumping on board the opportunity.
-Additionally, 32% are excited about AI’s ability to look at fitness personal data via apps or other technology and provide personalised suggestions.
+Additionally, 32% are excited about AI’s ability to look at fitness personal data via apps or other technology and provide personalized suggestions.

 Gymtimidation plays a factor in those who haven’t made their way back to the gym with 55% of Americans who aren't currently going to a gym or studio say getting in better shape first would make them less intimidated.
 Many Americans are using AR/VR equipment to get in shape at home as the gamification of exercise makes working out fun, easy and appealing.
 AR/VR workouts can break down barriers to in-person experiences by allowing people to up their fitness level at home before joining a gym or studio.